uwmadisoncals/hostcals-CALS-2013-WP-Theme/README.md

 hostcals-CALS-2013-WP-Theme
 ===========================

-On the hostcals server, The newest Wordpress template.
+The newest Wordpress template utilized at http://cals.wisc.edu

+In MU Theme Directory, by organizational convention, folder named: calsmain2013

+This is on HOSTCALS.